 That year, 15-year-old Ann Lovett died after giving birth to a stillborn son at a grotto in Granard, Co Longford; a full-term pregnancy that appeared to have gone unnoticed by all who knew her.

 Teacher Eileen Flynn twice lost her appeal of unfair dismissal against the Holy Faith Convent in New Ross, Co Wexford.
 She had been living with a married man, and had had a baby with him.
 Her private life was deemed by her employers, the Holy Faith nuns, to be lacking in the Catholic standards expected of their teachers.

-Two dead babies were found in Co Kerry; one at Cahersiveen and one at Abbeydorney.
+Two dead babies were found in Co Kerry in 1984; one at Cahersiveen and one at Abbeydorney.
 Joanne Hayes, who already had one child with a married man and was the mother of one of the dead babies, became the focus of a tribunal of inquiry in relation to both babies.

 The story was first reported by Mary Maher in The Irish Times in February 1985.
 The garda remained unnamed throughout The Irish Times’s coverage of the case at the time.
-In recent weeks, almost 35 years later, her full story came to light in an RTÉ Radio documentary.*
+Almost 35 years later, her full story came to light in an RTÉ Radio documentary.*

 "Sometimes I think the word misogyny is over-used, but it is difficult to find another word when you think of 1984, because of the level of hostility towards women and the focus on retribution," says historian Diarmaid Ferriter.
 "Not everything in the determination to do women down went unchallenged."

 Ferriter sees the beginnings of changes in attitude towards church and state dating from that time.
 “Joanne Hayes was meant to be a fallen woman, but there was public sympathy and support for her, because there was disgust at the way she was treated.”